DataSQRL Documentation

 - Optimizes data processing DAGs across multiple engines

-- Tutorials - Practical examples for specific use cases
+- Examples - Practical examples for specific use cases

 - SQRL Language - Complete language specification and syntax